Mauricio Rodas

 Mauricio Esteban Rodas Espinel (born 15 April 1975) is an Ecuadorian lawyer, social policy consultant, and politician who served as the Metropolitan Mayor of Quito between May 2014 and May 2019.
 After working in other Latin American cities, including Mexico City, he returned to Ecuador to enter politics.
 He founded the SUMA Party, and was the youngest person every to be elected as Mayor of Quito.

 Early life, education and marriage

-Born in Quito on April 15, 1975.
-He is a Doctor in Law from the Pontifical Catholic University of Ecuador in Quito.
+Born in Quito on April 15, 1975, Rodas is a Doctor in Law from the Pontifical Catholic University of Ecuador in Quito.
 Thanks to a Fulbright fellowship and a scholarship from the Organization of American States (OAS), he earned two master's degrees at the University of Pennsylvania, in Government Administration and Political Science.
 He is the father of four children.
 In 2021 he got remarried to Andrea Vivero.

 Career

 After graduation, he began his professional career at the Economic Commission for Latin America and the Caribbean in Santiago de Chile, where he published works on sustainable development in Latin America.

 Later, he moved to Mexico, where he founded DS Consultores, a public policy consulting firm based in Mexico City.
 He advised different Federal government ministries in Mexico, as well as state and local governments in that country.

 In 2007, Dr. Rodas founded Fundacion Ethos, a public policy think tank in Mexico City.
 Since 2008, Dr. Rodas promotes a political concept called "Responsible Government Model", an innovative and modern vision that seeks to go beyond the traditional left-right wing divide to foster prosperity based on responsible policies.

 Dr. Rodas has worked as analyst for various international media enterprises, including: CNN, Televisa, TV Azteca, Foreign Policy, BBC World, Reforma, Revista Poder, among others.

 Between 2011 and 2019 Rodas was a high-profile political figure in Ecuador.
 Since 2019, after finishing his mayoral term, Rodas has been a Visiting Scholar at the University of Pennsylvania, where he lectures on cities climate infrastructure financing.
 Also, he is currently a Senior Advisor on Heat and City Diplomacy at the Adrienne Arsht-Rockefeller Foundation Resilience Center at the Atlantic Council, where he leads the "City Champions for Heat Action Initiative".
 Rodas is the co-Chair of the World Economic Forum's Global Commission on BiodiverCities, and a member of the United Nations' Committee of Experts on Public Administration.
 He coordinated the creation of the SDSN Global Commission for Urban SDG Finance, co-Chaired by the Mayor of Paris, Anne Hidalgo, the Mayor of Rio de Janeiro, Eduardo Paes, and Prof. Jeffrey Sachs.
 Rodas is the Executive Secretary of this Commission, which is exploring and promoting reforms to the global financial architecture to increase cities' access to climate finance.